-- 9.1 To change the next leg of the course, the race committee will lay a new mark-as soon as practicable. - RRS 33 and Race Signals is changed as follows: - (a) Flag C and a colored flag or board means: 'The windward mark has been moved.
-Sail to a mark the same color as the flag or board.' - (b) When a change of course after starting only affects some matches, these will be designated by the appropriate numeral pennant. - 9.2 (a) When a replacement mark will be used for the first leg, flag C and a colored flag will be displayed from the race committee signal vessel with the preparatory signal for each match affected.
+- 9.1 To change the next leg of the course, the race committee will lay a new mark-as soon as practicable.

+RRS 33 and Race Signals are changed as follows: - (a) Flag C and a colored flag or board means: "The windward mark has been moved.
+Sail to the mark of the same color as the flag or board."

-June 13, 2024 1:40 PM Sailing Instructions Page 3 of 11
+(b) When a change of course after starting only affects some matches, these will be designated by the appropriate numeral pennant.

+9.2 Signaling vessel
-Sail to the mark the same color as the flag.
-The preparatory signal will be followed by a series of repetitive sound signals.

-- (b) When a change of course is signalled after the first leg it will be displayed from a race committee vessel in the vicinity of mark L, which will not be the race committee signal vessel. - 9.3 The finishing mark and/or gate marks may be adjusted by the race committee without a signal if no boats are on the second half of a leg to the adjusted mark.
+- (a) When a replacement mark wil be used for the first leg, flag C and a colored flag will be displayed from the race committee signal vessel with the preparatory signal for each match affected followed by a series of repetitive sound signals. - (b) When a change of course is signaled after the first leg it will be displayed from a race committee vessel in the vicinity of mark L, which will not be the race committee signal vessel. - 9.3 The finishing mark and/or gate marks may be adjusted by the race committee without a signal if no boats are on the second half of a leg to the adjusted mark.